14 Best AI Code Review Tools in 2026 — Pricing & Features Compared

 - You're okay with rule-based analysis (not AI-powered)

-Price: $19/user/mo | Free Tier: Yes (students, OSS) | G2 Rating: 4.5/5
+Price: $10/user/mo (Pro) | Free Tier: Yes (2,000 completions/mo) | G2 Rating: 4.5/5

 ✅ Pros

-- Native GitHub integration
+- Native GitHub ecosystem integration

 ❌ Cons

-- GitHub-only (no GitLab, Bitbucket)
+- GitHub-only (no GitLab, no Bitbucket)

 Consider GitHub Copilot if: